ys/bonjour/content/shop/gwidel-log-fest/index.en.md

 Shipping included
 But you probably can have a special price if you wanna meet me instead.

-If you picked the one with a print, you can pick one of the two prints from the picture.
-Just tell me which one :)
+Those are limited prints, only 10 of each.
+First come, first serve.
+Tell me which one you want!

 <div class="text-sm">
 Description: <br/>